Plaça de les Glòries Catalanes: History

 Plaça de les Glòries, which was then well outside the city, was originally featured in the mid-19th-century Cerdà plan for Barcelona, intended as a large public square in a new city centre, but it remained sparsely developed, turning into one of Barcelona's major road and railway junctions.
-Eventually the railways were closed or went underground, and around 1990 the road junction was reshaped into the current large elevated roundabout with a park at its centre, with pedestrian access beneath the roads.
+Eventually the railways were closed or went underground, and around 1990 the road junction was reshaped into a large elevated roundabout with a park at its centre, with pedestrian access beneath the roads.